ravicm/hello/cheflab.md

  [xx.xx.xx.xx] Running handlers complete
  [xx.xx.xx.xx] Chef Infra Client finished, 0/0 resources updated in 02 seconds
  ```
- Once the chef-clinet is successfully installed on the node, run the below command on chef-workstation <br>
+ Once the chef-client is successfully installed on the node, run the below command on chef-workstation <br>

  ```rb
  # knife node list
  ```
  The lists the nodes which has the chef client installed <br>

-Initially during the setup of workstation the directory cookbooks is created and ran the various recipies like create file, install package and created webserver
+Initially during the setup of workstation the directory cookbooks is created and ran the various recipes like create file, install package and created webserver
 This ensures the proper running of the packages and installations <br>

-after the downloadind extracting the chef-repo  from server, the chef-repo will also consists of cookbooks <br>
+after the downloading,  extracting the chef-repo  from server, the chef-repo will also consists of cookbooks <br>

 the cookbooks in the chef-repo, all the next steps will happen from chef-repo cookbooks <br>